olivierb-PYTHON-IA/OC-PYTHON_IA-P1-Presentation/README.md

 Project 6 - Avis Restau :
 - Structured Data Processing for Texts and Pictures - Customers Unsatisfied Topics Detection and Pictures Labeling
 - Dataset : Yelp
-- New Python Librairies : Spacy / Gensim for Texts / OpenCV for Pictures / PyLDAvis
+- New Python Librairies : SpaCy / Gensim for Texts / OpenCV for Pictures / PyLDAvis for Visualization
 - New Concepts for Texts :
    + Pre Processing : Tokenization / Stop Words / Lemmatization / POS Tagging
    + Dimensions Reduction : Bag-Of-Words and TF-IDF Representation